rgel25/portfolio/README.md

 Took inspiration from [Alejandro Aspinwall](https://aaspinwall.com/) again in terms of general design.
 For screen with small sizes, I used flex for the layout and once it goes to
 768px and above, the layout transitions to grid with the items in different arrangement.

+# Needed features

+Show Nav on link scroll after all contents are in